mazelado/learn-java/README.md

 Inspired by an [article by Sam Fare](https://medium.com/@samuel.fare/want-to-learn-any-programming-language-write-these-3-simple-apps-5af8cd119921).

 ## Status:
+* HelloWorld - complete
+* Anagram - complete
-Alpha - Still working on it
+* Pizza - still working on it

 ## Languages/Frameworks used:
 * Java